Rafael Benitez Profile

 Yet again, Benitez's agent got busy and after a respite of just eight days, he departed to the Chinese Super League.
 His time with Dalian Professional was cut short by COVID-19 in January 2021.

-Despite being adored by Liverpool fans after his successful term in Merseyside, the Spaniard has recently taken one of the biggest risks in his career.
+Despite being adored by Liverpool fans after his successful term in Merseyside, the Spaniard took one of the biggest risks of his career in the summer of 2021.

 After the departure of Carlo Ancelotti, Everton announced on the 30th June 2021 that Benitez would take over as head coach for the 2021/22 season.